ayseaslan/Simple-Wordle-with-QtQuick-and-QML/README.md

-A Simple Wordle application using QtQuick and QML in visual studio.
+A simple wordle application using QtQuick and QML in visual studio.